cybertraining-dsc/fa20-523-317/report/report.md

 ## 4. Background Work and Advanced Analytics in Basketball

 Considering how the impacts of how implemented analytics has aided the NBA atmosphere as mentioned above, we look to learn technologies and work that help bring this about.
-This begins with camera systems that have been implemented by a company named SportVU who've helped bring about change in NBA arenas since 2013 that track player and basketball movement across the arenas.
+This begins with camera systems that have been implemented by a company named SportVU who've helped bring about change in NBA arenas since 2013 that track player and basketball movement across the arenas[^5].
 This system goes further in the analysis of collecting data in the context of individual player statistics being captured as well as their positioning on the court and speed in particular instances.

 Thus by capturing the basic statistics such as points, assists, rebounds, steals and blocks.
 Analytical tools such as Player Efficiency Ratings and Defensive Metrics were better used to analyze players and their individualistic impacts on the basketball court.
 The impacts of these analytical/computational metrics are represented in many organizations abilities to understand the scope of player's salaries and positioning on the court, who to draft, and helps sports analyst on TV shows such as FS1 and ESPN to easily break down the game of Basketball.

 This is where algorithims come to play as an algorithim needs a dataset from which it can train itself and develop statistical patterns to help in predictive analysis and representation for coaches and teams to utilize respectively.
-An example of this is show through students named Panna Felsen and Lucy from the University of California Berkely, who are developing a software name Bhostgusters that helped analyze the body positions of players and further the response and movements of a team to certain plays run by the opposition.
+An example of this is show through students named Panna Felsen and Lucy from the University of California Berkely, who are developing a software name Bhostgusters that helped analyze the body positions of players and further the response and movements of a team to certain plays run by the opposition[^5].
 The end goal of this for coaches to be able to draw up a play on a tablet and see potential conflicts, results, and how opponents may counteract that particular play.

 Other technologies that are being developed and implemented are things like, CourtVision, which is technology that shows the statistics of a player making a shot based on that players' past statistics and position on the court.
 As the player is moving through the court the numbers change to reflect his efficiency on certain areas on the court based on this.
-As stated by Marcus Woo, the author of this article, these technologies aren't meant to replace the systems in place but instead are there the help in efficiency and effectiveness.
+As stated by Marcus Woo, the author of this article, these technologies aren't meant to replace the systems in place but instead are there the help in efficiency and effectiveness[^5].

 ## 5. Algorithims associated with NBA

-When it comes to the variety of algorithims used in the National Basketball Association, we will be analyazing the range of algorithims discussed through articles and papers on google scholar.
+When it comes to the variety of algorithims used in the National Basketball Association, we will be analyzing the range of algorithims discussed through articles and papers on google scholar.
 We looked at a total of five algorithims that were commonolu shown to be used of the most searches when it came to predictive and learning analysis within NBA analytics departements and outside agencies.
 The algorithims as presented are: K-means, Artificial Neural Networks, Linear Regression, Logistic Regression, and Support Vector Machines.

 ![Algorithims](https://github.com/cybertraining-dsc/fa20-523-317/blob/main/report/images/algorithims.png)

-**Figure 1:** Google Scholar Search Results per Algorthim
+**Figure 2:** Google Scholar Search Results per Algorthim

 Based on Figure 1, it can be seen that Linear Progression was by far the most written on topic within the five algorithims listed above with a total of 11,000 searches.
 It is followed by the Support Vector Machines with 5,240, Logistic Regression with 4,500, Artificial Neural Networks with 4,300, and K-Means with 1,590 search results.